datadawg-11/Google-Homepage/README.md

-This project is used to build a replica version of the Google Homepage.
+This project is part of "The Odin Project".
-Lesson objectives are:
-    -XXXX
-    -XXXXX
-    -XXXXXX